 - Complete an additional 10 credit hours of approved graduate electives

 - Develop a research proposal approved by a committee of three faculty members

 - Qualify for degree candidacy based upon satisfactory completion of the above requirements

-- Complete the proposed research culminating in a publication-quality thesis (6 research credit hours)
+- Complete the proposed research culminating in a publication-quality thesis (minimum of 13 research/thesis credit hours)